Angeeth/Food-Recognition-Nutrition-Analyzer/README.md

 ## ⚙️ How It Works

 1. User uploads a food image
+2. Image is processed and passed to two trained models
-2. CNN model predicts the food item
+3. Both models predict the food item
+4. The system selects the prediction with higher confidence
-3. OpenCV estimates number of items
+5. OpenCV estimates number of items
-4. User adjusts quantity if needed
+6. User adjusts quantity if needed
-5. Nutrition is calculated from dataset
+7. Nutrition values are calculated from dataset

+---

+## 🧠 Model Improvement
+- Initially used a single CNN model (MobileNetV2)
+- Trained a second model using EfficientNet for better generalization
+- Implemented a dual-model inference system
+- Final prediction is selected based on highest confidence score, improving robustness